robertbasic/bugreport/README.md

  - is the project deprecated?
  - did the project move?

+Current version is: there is no current version yet.

 ## installation

 Install it with composer as a `--dev` dependency: